 Started the first three games of the season for Delaware before suffering injury that kept him out of action the remainder of the year • selected to Duke's John Rennie/Nike Classic All-Tournament Team • CAA Academic Honor Roll.

 Three-time letterwinner under head coach Joe Quintavalle at Woodbury (Minn.)
 High School • All-State and All-Metro selection during senior season in 2011 • two-time all-conference selection in 2010 and 2011 • key contributor as a sophomore • helped team to a third place finish in the state tournament • AP Scholar and honor roll student during his prep career.

 Benjamin Michael Sampson • son of Mark and Louise Sampson • born Jan.
-29, 1994 in Rochester, N.Y. • honor student as an electrical engineering major at Delaware • father works for 3M • has two younger sisters, Rachel and Liz, in addition to two younger brothers, John and Scott • selected Delaware because of its engineering program and soccer team • started playing soccer at the age of five • considers his father his biggest sports influence • lived in Poland for two years and in Singapore for six years as a youngster • enjoys sailing, playing pickleball and tennis in his free time • served as an image processing intern at Phase Sensitive Innovations this past summer • has been trying to learn to read people’s lips.
+29, 1994 in Rochester, N.Y. • honor student as an electrical engineering major at Delaware • father works for 3M • has two younger sisters, Rachel and Liz, in addition to two younger brothers, John and Scott • selected Delaware because of its engineering program and soccer team • started playing soccer at the age of five • considers his father his biggest sports influence • lived in Poland for two years and in Singapore for six years as a youngster • enjoys sailing, playing pickleball and tennis in his free time • served as an image processing intern at Phase Sensitive Innovations the past two summers • has been trying to learn to read people’s lips.

 Points: 2 – 6x, last at Northeastern (10/17/15)